lancefisher-wf/git-gdg-talk/talks/git/git-talk.md

 ## Today's Goals

-> * Cover the life cycle of a logical change in git
+> * Cover the life cycle of a logical change in got
 > * Wow, I am a terrible speller...
-> * Lets fix my mistake
+> * Lets fix my mistakes

-## Oh look, I anticipated this!
+## Sample Lifecycle

-I will use this tangible error to illustrate all the steps to effectively commit changes and distribute them with git.
+This simple error will allow me to demonstrate the use git in a collabortive strategy.

 # Commits